vikashpatel24/Computer-Science-Engineering/SQL/SQL_Joins.md

   In SQL Self Join, a table is joined to itself.
 This means each row of the table is joined with itself and all other rows concerning stated conditions if any.
 In other words, we can say that it is a merge between two copies of the same table.
 This is extremely helpful when the foreign key references the primary key of the same table.
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Syntax**:&nbsp;&nbsp;`SELECT a.column1 , b.column2
 FROM table_name a, table_name b
-WHERE some_condition;

-` <br>
+WHERE some_condition;` <br>

  &nbsp;
 Here we reference the same table with different names, i.e., a and b.
 This signifies a SELF JOIN.<br><br>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Example :**:&nbsp;
-    &nbsp;
-Let’s consider an employee table with employee id, name, phone number, and supervisor id.
+    &nbsp;Let’s consider an employee table with employee id, name, phone number, and supervisor id.
 The supervisors are present in the employee table itself and hence, supervisor id acts like a foreign key which is also the primary key as it references the employee id.Write a query to get all the employees which are also supervisors of some other employees from the given employees table.<br><br>
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Query**:&nbsp;&nbsp;`SELECT a.Name AS Supervisors
 FROM Employees a, Employees b
 WHERE a.ID = b.supervisor_ID;
 ` <br>